nuklehon/wemanity/README.md

 ### Refactoring of the existing class

 Now that we have all our tests, we can modify the class without being afraid of breaking something.

+#### After refactoring, some rules show up

+Try to implement them in concrete classes and adapt test to run with the new logic.